Monuments to Detroit area’s past seen in new, troubling light: Slavery

 History of slavery

-A different Macomb, William, was once the wealthiest man in Detroit.
+Macomb's uncle, William, was once the wealthiest man in Detroit.
 He owned Grosse Ile, Belle Isle and 26 people.
 When he died in 1796, he deeded them to his loving wife.

 The French brought slavery to the city that began in 1701 as an outpost for trading fur.
 The British continued the practice, sometimes bringing slaves with them as they relocated from the east.
 When the United States took control, a fluid process that began in the late 18th century, Americans rented slaves or married into slaveholding families and the institution carried on.